SergeyMatrosov/Simple_Attributions_via_SQL_in_BigQuery/Attributions.md

   SELECT "66666", "2020-01-01", "ppc", "CONVERSION" UNION ALL SELECT "66666", "2020-01-02", "blog", "zero" UNION ALL SELECT "66666", "2020-01-03", "ppc", "zero"),
+FormatedStreaming AS (
+  SELECT
+    userid,
+    UNIX_SECONDS(TIMESTAMP(time)) AS date_in_sec,
+    source,
+    CASE
+      WHEN event = 'zero' THEN 0
+      WHEN event = 'CONVERSION' THEN 1
+  END
+    AS event
+  FROM
+    WebsiteUserStreaming)

 ```